-The 2025 Budget document details the LRCA's capital and operating plans for the upcoming year.
+The 2026 Budget document details the LRCA's capital and operating plans for the upcoming year.
 It is the opinion of staff that the current budget is reflective of the Authority's short-term goals and the long-term requirements.

-The Draft Budget document provides the details of the budget.
+The Budget document provides the details of the budget.
 The Budget Summary will be used in the consultation with Member Municipalities and will be posted on the LRCA website as required in O. Reg.
 402/22.
-The Final Budget will be brought to the Board in November for final approval.
+The Final Budget was approved by the Board on November 26, 2025.